hendrikwout/pynacolada/README.md

 Software package for easy and customized Processing huge amounts of gridded Climate Data.

-Just imagine that your tons of terrabytes of data can be processed  in (parametric) space or time (or combination) with only a few (readable!) lines of code waiting only maybe just one night.
-For this task, we would obviously fall back to tools like cdo or ncl.
-However, we are stuck to the data analysis options that these provide.
-That's where pynacolada comes into play.
-We can now apply any arbitrary pre-defined or user-defined function analysis on a huge dataset, and with great performance (from the numpy/matlib library), and very simply.
+Imagine that your tons of terrabytes of data can be processed  in space or time (or combination) with only a few readable(!) lines of code.
+On the one hand, we would obviously fall back to tools like cdo or ncl for such tasks.
+However, we are stuck to the limited data analysis options that these provide.
+On the other hand, scientific software packages like Matlab, R and IDL (and also Python of course!) provide very customized climate data analysis tools, yet they have severe memory restrictions due to the limited RAM in computers.
+They also don't allow a quick moviewize visualzation of such large data sets, simply because they cannot the entire 'terrabytes' into memory at once.
+The PynaColaDa-tool now provides the best of both worlds: it allows to perform any arbitrary pre-defined or user-defined function analysis on a massively HUGE dataset very easily, with great performance (from the numpy/matlib library), and WITHOUT the memory restrictions!
+As it both directly 'read from' and 'writes to' NetCDF files (probably other binary formats might be supported in the future as well), it allows to easily scroll through your analysis data sets, like with ncview.

 The power of tools lies in their examples.
 Typical usage of the package, in particular ncmultifunc, looks like this::